 We feel insecure because we are so flawed

 The girl begins, 'I am dark but lovely' (5a).
 She knows that she has good looks, but she is also self-conscious.
 In that culture a pale complexion was considered desirable.
 Tanned skin spoke of someone who worked outdoors.
-The cultured women on that day made great efforts to keep their skin from being sun-kissed.
+The cultured women of that day made great efforts to keep their skin from being sun-kissed.
 'Do not gaze on me because the sun has looked upon me' (6a).

 She then goes on to mention her mother and brothers (or step-brothers).
 There is no mention of her father.
 Perhaps he is dead.
 Her family has forced her to keep the vineyards, '... but my vineyard I have not kept' (6).
 She has not had time to look after her appearance.